59de44955ebd/OpenTopoGermany/README.md

 - View a topographic map of entire Germany without requiring an internet connection.
 This only requires the otm image to be mounted.
 - If the trails image is also mounted, you can show/hide cycling and/or hiking trails using the control in the top right corner.
-- Distances can be messured using the measure control in the top left corner.
+- Distances can be measured using the measure control in the top left corner.
 - .gpx tracks can be loaded either by dropping them into the application window or clicking on the ".gpx" control.

 ## Screenshots